votchallenge/trax/docs/documentation_cpp.rst

       Returns a file buffer and its length.
 This function returns a pointer to the internal data which should not be modified.

+.. cpp:class:: Properties

+   .. cpp:function:: Properties()

+      Create a property object.

+   .. cpp:function:: Properties(const Properties& original)

+      A copy constructor.

+   .. cpp:function::  ~Properties()

+      Destroy a properties object and clean up the memory.

+   .. cpp:function:: void clear()

+      Clear a properties object.

+   .. cpp:function:: void set(const std::string key, const std::string value)

+      Set a string property (the value string is cloned).

+   .. cpp:function:: void set(const std::string key, int value)

+      Set an integer property.
+The value will be encoded as a string.

+   .. cpp:function:: void set(const std::string key, float value)

+      Set an floating point value property.
+The value will be encoded as a string.

+   .. cpp:function:: std::string get(const std::string key)

+      Get a string property.

+   .. cpp:function:: int get(const std::string key, int def)

+      Get an integer property.
+A stored string value is converted to an integer.
+If this is not possible or the property does not exist a given default value is returned.

+   .. cpp:function:: float get(const std::string key, float def)

+      Get an floating point value property.
+A stored string value is converted to an float.
+If this is not possible or the property does not exist a given default value is returned.

+   .. cpp:function:: bool get(const std::string key, bool def)

+      Get an boolean point value property.
+A stored string value is converted to an integer and checked if it is zero.
+If this is not possible or the property does not exist a given default value is returned.

+   .. cpp:function:: void enumerate(Enumerator enumerator, void* object)

+      Iterate over the property set using a callback function.
+An optional pointer can be given and is forwarded to the callback.

 Integration tutorial
 --------------------